Yandex Cloud

 Authentication in the Yandex Cloud APIAuthentication in the Yandex Cloud API

-If a function has a service account specified, the token parameter contains information for authentication on behalf of this service account:
+If you specified a service account for a function, the token parameter contains authentication information for that service account:

 • access_token: IAM token.

 You can also get this information using the metadata service.
-For more information, see Authentication from within a VM.
+For more information about this method, see Authentication from within a VM.

 Was the article helpful?